Roger Margerum

+Early life and education

+Roger Williams Margerum was born on May 14, 1930, in Chicago.
+He was raised on the South side of Chicago, with his mother.
+At the age of 10, Margerum was enrolled in the Art Institute of Chicago for drawing class on Saturday.

+He followed his mother's suggestion to become an architect, and obtained a degree in architecture in 1955 at the University of Illinois.
 Margerum went to DePaul University on a track scholarship, and then studied architecture at the University of Illinois at Urbana–Champaign.

-Margerum was raised on the South side of Chicago, with his mother.
-At the age of 10 he was enrolled in the Art Institute of Chicago for drawing class on Saturday.
-Margerum followed his mother's suggestion to become an architect and obtained a degree in architecture in 1955 at the University of Illinois.
+Career

 As a student he made a speculative approach to Skidmore, Owings & Merrill, who hired him.
 He began his career with Skidmore, Owings & Merrill, where he was a member of the design team that created modernist buildings for the Air Force Academy campus in Colorado Springs.

+In 1974, he opened his own architectural firm, and his clients included the State of Michigan, Ford Motor Company, Detroit Public Schools, and United Airlines.
+In 1984, Margerum became an American Institute of Architects College of Fellows, the AIA's highest membership honor, for his exceptional work and contributions to architecture and society.

 In 2000, after leaving full-time practice, his wife Fran, asked him to design a house for them.
+He had lived in the Lafayette Park neighborhood of Detroit, Michigan.
 Completed in 2006, Margerum said, "the only way to satisfy myself was to design something architecturally significant.
 I believe I’ve done that.
 To my knowledge, no one before has used the 45-degree polygon as a rigid module."

-Margerum died aged 85 on 21 June 2016, near Detroit, due to complications from a stroke.
+Margerum died aged 85 on June 21, 2016, in Detroit, due to complications from a stroke.

-American Institute of Architects Fellow

-In 1984, Margerum became an American Institute of Architects College of Fellows, the AIA's highest membership honor, for his exceptional work and contributions to architecture and society.